CoDALab-IITR/2024_MTech_Anuranan/README.md

  iv.
 Loop for generating visualization of quantum circuits from input file.

- vi.
+ v.
 Loop for generating visualization of quantum circuits as heuristic mapping method from input file.

- vii.
+ vi.
 Storing visualization in output file.